eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

     ../assetsPosts/2025-01-15-issuance-dynamics/mega-burn.png)

 We aren't excited to hodl through multiple decades of 10\% inflation, and we expect you aren't either!
-Silliness aside, we do not mean to downplay fears of inflation, and we encourage you to find more realistic scenarios in which such sustained inflation occurs.
-Rather, we mean to separate concerns.
+Silliness aside, we encourage you to find more realistic scenarios in which such sustained inflation occurs.

+We mean to separate concerns, not dismiss inflation as a problem.
 Unpleasantly high inflation in the medium term, even if that "medium term" lasts decades, is a *dynamics* problem, not an equilibrium problem, and so dynamical solutions (like EIP 7514) seem better suited.
-Unfortunately we will see that given the above, $$s^\star\to1$$ *is* an equilibrium problem.
+Unfortunately we will see that given the above,
+$$s^\star\to1$$ *is* an equilibrium problem.

 ### Staking Fraction